jmilabs/dev-setup/readme.md

 gem install rspec
 ~~~

-## Bundler

-Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

-1. In your terminal type, `gem install bundler`.

 ## PostgreSQL

 PostgreSQL is a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.